 Travel alongside the Mountains of Mourne before crossing the historic Boyne Valley, site of the battle where William of Orange defeated the forces of Catholic King James.
 Continue to Dublin, Ireland's 'fair city where the girls are so pretty,' and see O’Connell Street, Dublin Castle and St. Patrick’s Cathedral, with your Local Expert.

 Before it opens to the public, experience Ireland's national and world-famous drink with a guided visit to the Guinness Storehouse.
 Gain a fascinating insight into the history and traditions behind its production and enjoy a private masterclass where you will learn to pour the perfect pint.
 The rest of the day is yours to shop, continue sightseeing or maybe take an optional drive to the ruined monastic site of Glendalough?

 Galway, the Cliffs of Moher and Limerick.

 Travel west to Galway, known as the City of the Tribes.
 Guided by your Travel Director, enjoy free time in this artsy, bohemian city.
 Cross the limestone landscape of the Burren, to the Visitor Centre at the Cliffs of Moher for breathtaking vistas of the Clare Coast.
 Journey to the town of Limerick, nestled on the shores of the River Shannon.

 The Dingle Peninsula to Killarney.

 In the morning, your Travel Director will show you the 12th century St. Mary’s Cathedral, King John’s Castle and the Treaty Stone before setting off to Tralee via the picturesque thatched village of Adare.
 Enjoy more spectacular scenery as you make your way through the great cliffs, wide skies and ocean views of the Dingle Peninsula to Killarney.
-For dinner you are treated to a traditional English Sunday roast, with all the trimmings.
+For dinner you are treated to a traditional Sunday roast, with all the trimmings.

 Ring of Kerry Experience.